mindylindsey/art-of-agility/docs/evaluation/improvements.md

 Or, are there issues with the Implementation and Coding phase that need to be addresses, such as ensuring that developers follow team coding standards and guidelines or implementing more rigorous code reviewing practices.

 During this self-evaluation process, teams should not lose sight of what they did right.
+For instance:

-Were the requirements defined in the Requirements
-Gathering and Analysis well defined and communicated to the architecture and development teams during the Design and Implementations and Coding phases?
+* Were the requirements defined in the Requirements Gathering and Analysis (during backlog grooming) well defined and communicated to the architecture and development teams during the Design and Implementations and Coding phases?
-Did automated deployment strategies allow the team to seamlessly deploy new code and eliminate the chances of human error.
+* Did automated deployment strategies allow the team to seamlessly deploy new code and eliminate the chances of human error?

+Team should take the lessons learned from each development cycle and make the necessary adjustments.
+Continual evaluation of the software development lifecycle phases ensures that the focus remains on the quality of the products being delivered.
+This is an iterative process.